Scheduled Offerings

 Overview

-When used properly, cyber threat intelligence allows an organization to leverage another’s breach or incident to their own benefit.
+WWhen used properly, cyber threat intelligence allows an organization to leverage another’s breach or incident to their own benefit.
 Yet while many cyber threat intelligence courses and guides exist, these are primarily designed for developing long-range, in-depth intelligence products for strategic or similar overview with an overemphasis on theory and little experience in practice.
-Operational threat intelligence instead supports a different audience: day to day security work and network defense.
-While cyber threat intelligence must always meet standards for accuracy, relevancy, and timeliness, SOC watch-standers and IR personnel need enriched information now in order to execute their jobs.
+Applied threat intelligence instead supports a different audience: day to day security work and network defense.
+While cyber threat intelligence must always meet standards for accuracy, relevancy, and timeliness, SOC watch-standers and IR personnel need enriched, good-enough information now over “the best” information later in order to execute their jobs.

 This course fills a critical role that other training does not address: how to successfully embed cyber threat intelligence operations into the daily rhythm of security to support everyday tasks, and extraordinary incidents.
-Toward that end, while this course will briefly touch on theoretical concepts such as analysis of competing hypotheses, kill chain methodology, and other ideas, the real focus will be on what efforts make operational threat intelligence possible and sustainable:
+Toward that end, while this course will touch on theoretical concepts such as kill chain methodology, Diamond Model clustering, and other ideas, the real focus will be on what efforts make operational threat intelligence possible and sustainable:

 Syllabus